Seeed-Studio/SenseCraft-Wio/README.md

 ## Get in touch

 Have any questions?
 Would like to discuss something in depth?
-[Join](https://join.slack.com/t/angular-builders/shared_invite/enQtODM2MjU5MTYyMDk2LTcxODQ3NTExNDZkM2U0NWQ2NmVmZTAwZWNmOThhYjg4ZDlmMGFlNDZmYWQxYzU5ODIzYjdmZGFmNmUxNDBlY2E) us on Discord: discord.seeed.cc (#iot-into-the-wild channel)!
+[Join us on Discord](https://discord.seeed.cc) (#iot-into-the-wild channel)!

 ## Useful links